 Recently, the 33 1/3 book series (you can read my interview with the author of Spiderland here) announced their latest round of the beloved music analysis series – a total of 14 new books.
 They chose from a pool of about 500.
 I was one of them, and my proposal for Siamese Dream was rejected.
-I wasn’t surprise – the competition was fierce and the vying writers formidable.
-As such, I can share with you the first chapter (required for submission) to celebrate two years of silky guitars and denser than lead celestial rock.
+I wasn’t surprised – the competition was fierce and the vying writers formidable.
+As such, I can share with you the first chapter (required for submission) to celebrate 20 years of silky guitars and denser than lead celestial rock.
 Maybe one day this album will get the book treatment, and it’s hard to say if that’ll be me or someone else.
 Certainly hope it happens regardless.

 On April 8, 1994, Smashing Pumpkins found themselves on the cusp of becoming the biggest band in America, through both calculation and circumstance.

 On this evening, the band’s rigorous touring repertoire found them playing both larger music venues and amphitheaters, but in less than three months time, Smashing Pumpkins would command stadium-sized crowds and watching the perennially crowd-pleasing Beastie Boys open for them.
 Hastily, the band became the headliner of Lollapalooza 1994.